Key takeaways

 | Accepts FedEx, UPS, Amazon | Yes, all carriers deliver. | USPS only at most boxes.
 Some accept private carriers via Street Addressing. |

-| Bank account address field | Almost always accepted. | Frequently rejected by banks and brokerages. |
+| Bank account address field | Generally accepted, though some banks may also ask for a separate residential address on file. | Frequently rejected by banks and brokerages. |

 | Remote access | Full web dashboard, scan on demand from anywhere. | You go physically to the post office to check. |

-| International forwarding | Most providers ship globally. | USPS forwards within the US only, with limits. |
+| International forwarding | Most providers ship globally. | USPS forwarding is built primarily for US destinations; international forwarding is limited and handled piece by piece. |

-| Cost | Typically $10-30/month for personal-use plans, with save office starting under $10/month. | $50-300/year depending on box size and location. |
+| Cost | Typically $10-30/month for personal-use plans. | $50-300/year depending on box size and location. |

 Personal virtual mailbox vs USPS P.O. box, side by side.